vsmid/servicescript/README.md

 # ServiceScript

 ## Why?
-Zero dependency Groovy script powered fast http service prototyping without creating a project.
+Highly opinionated, zero dependency Groovy script powered fast http service prototyping without creating a project.
+This is not designed with REST in mind.

 ## Prerequisites
 * Java